andymhaworth/the-photo-365-podcast/src/pages/episodes/episode-11.md

 And the right after the march and the demonstration they were singing, I believe “We Shall Overcome.”
 And I happened to look to my left, and I saw a little boy who was really shadowed by all the adults around him.
 And he was holding his mother's hand.
 But the lighting was not very good.
 As I turned my camera around, I noticed that almost if it was a divine moment, the clouds kind of open up, a little ray of light came down on this little boy's face.
 And that has become one of my favorite pictures.

 I've used it on the cover of two of my books.
 It also has appeared in many history books.
 And it's become a favorite of mine, because in a way, it is kind of iconic of what the civil rights movement is all about.
 The name of the picture is “Wandering, Waiting and Wanting.”
 And I believe that is so reflective of the total African American struggle.
 Coming to America as slaves and having to lift themselves out of these kind of circumstances in order to become productive citizens.
 But citizens who also want the freedom, the justice and equality as all other people want.
 That's a very simple thing for them to ask, but they so much deserve that.
-Sll people deserve that.
+Still, people deserve that.

 Andy: Wonderful image.
 Cecil thanks for taking the time to talk with me today, it’s always a pleasure catching up with you.
 You're always doing so many interesting things, and I just can’t thank you enough.